tink-ab/tink-money-manager-android/README.md

 `[1]` Tink PFM SDK needs a valid access token for a specific user to function correctly.
 Since Tink PFM SDK does not handle any type of authentication, this needs to be done by your backend.
 See [this link](https://docs.tink.com/api/#oauth) for more info on how this is done.

 ## Refreshing access tokens
 User access tokens expire after a set amount of time.
-You can keep your user logged in by exchanging your a refresh token for a new access token (https://docs.tink.com/api/#get-an-authorization-token) and passing it to the Tink Sdk.
+You can keep your user logged in by exchanging your a refresh token for a new access token [(see Tink docs)](https://docs.tink.com/api/#get-an-authorization-token) and passing it to the Tink Sdk.
 This will overwrite the token that the fragment was initialzed with.
 If needed you can also refresh the statistics and latest transactions:

 ```kotlin
 financeOverviewFragment.setAccessToken(yourNewToken)